-I’ve spent more time in France than anywhere else in the world – from childhood holidays in Normandy to house-sitting in Paris and a winter skiing in the Alps.
+I’ve spent more time in France than anywhere else in the world – from childhood holidays in Normandy to a winter skiing in the Alps.
 And one of the things I love most about the country is its diversity.
-Whatever kind of trip you fancy you can find it in France – museum hop around a city, laze on a sandy beach, taste wine from the vineyard, live it up in a luxurious château – the possibilities are endless.
-So to get you started here are ten of my favourite, tried-and-tested French weekend break destinations. (and if you want to download the itineraries for later, there’s a link to a PDF version at the end of the post).
+Whatever kind of trip you fancy you can find it in France – museum hop around a city, laze on a beach, taste wine from the vineyard, live it up in a luxurious château – the possibilities are endless.
+So to get you started here are ten of my favourite, tried-and-tested French weekend break ideas (with a PDF at the end so you can download them for later).

 Read more: 10 Great British weekend break ideas

 Why visit?
 A Normandy harbour town that could have come straight out of an Impressionist painting, Honfleur was the haunt of artists like Monet and Cézanne in the 1850s, and it doesn’t look like it’s changed much since.

 SEE & DO

 With its narrow, tall merchants’ houses and old stone salt stores, the Vieux Bassin (historic port) is the old heart of Honfleur and its most picture-perfect spot.
 Check out France’s largest wooden church – the Église Sainte Catherine – and take a boat trip around the port and out to the huge Pont de Normandie cable bridge.
 Or head just along the coast to the pretty 19th-century seaside resorts of Deauville and Trouville for a day on their sandy beaches.